 Join us at one or more of our events:

-- Part-time Job Fair, held in the first week of September, promotes local employers to new and returning students
+- Part-time Job Fairs, held at our Oshawa and Whitby campuses in September, promote local employers to new and returning students seeking part-time employment while attending college

-- Job Fair, held in February, is an ideal opportunity for employers actively recruiting to fill full- time, part-time, contract, and summer vacancies
+- Winter Job Fairs, held at our Oshawa and Whitby campuses in February, is an ideal opportunity for employers actively recruiting to fill full- time, part-time, co-op, internship, contract, and summer vacancies

 We offer a range of on-campus recruitment opportunities including: